 UAV Remote Control System

-This is the wireless communication device using the 5.8 GHz frequency band.
+This is a wireless communication device using the 5.8 GHz frequency band.
 The drone and the remote control system should already be paired when it leaves the factory.

 UAV Remote Control Receiver

 The location of the 5.8 GHz receiver technology link button is under the UAV

 This is a wireless communication device that operates within the 2.4 GHz frequency.
 It is used to extend the range of communication between the smartphone or tablet and the drone in an open unobstructed area.

 Transmission distance can reach up to 700 meters.
 Each range extender has a unique MAC address and network name (SSID).